Sakelig/Sakelig/README.md

 ### Hi there 👋
-My goal is to become the best programmer i can be by learning from everyone
+My goal is to become the best programmer i can be

 - :link: [LinkedIn](https://www.linkedin.com/in/steffan-klausen-517187136/)